Vivekananda Mission School

 Vivekananda Mission School (VMS) is an English Medium School founded in 1978, according to the ideals of Swami Vivekananda, the founder of the Ramakrishna Mission.The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi.
 The School prepares students for ICSE and ISC examinations and for the real outside world.
 More than 5,000 students are currently studying at the school and the school has more than 20,000 alumni.

-The Current Principal Of The School Is Mrs. Sarmistha Banerjee.

-The school has an active core committee and governing body.
+VMS currently has three branches in West Bengal, VMS Joka (Kolkata), VMS Haldia and VMS Baruipur.

 About VMS

 The school was founded in 1978 by C.G.
 Chandra, an educationist and social worker.

 The school is a secular one, which accepts students without regard to race or creed.

 The school has three Teacher's Quality Circles and three 5S groups.
 Every section of each class from V to IX has a Quality Circle to benchmark their standard and goal.
 The QCs take part in National and International competitions.